mikolasan/mikolasan.github.io/src/markdown/blog/admin/private-class-member-cpp.md

 To make such system run, one needs at least one dummy class that allows the base to do the thing and then do its dummy part - nothing and stop.
 Or make the second step customizable by subclasses.
 I hope you see how public interface can stay clear, while the second step is defined by private abstract functions.

 Wait.
 Private virtual?
 Does it make sense?
-Mayb protected virtual?
+Maybe protected virtual?

 https://stackoverflow.com/questions/40615470/using-private-abstract-method-in-derived-class

 Okay.
-That is the Tempate Method pattern.
+That is the Template Method pattern.

 Then I asked myself just a theoretical question.
 If in similar fashion a have private members and I need a getter, where this getter should be defined?
 Base class?
 Add virtual keyword?